catetita/CV/cv.rst

 **Experience:**
 -------

-* Linux , Git , Paython , Nim , SQL , HTML
+* Linux, Git, Paython, Nim, SQL, HTML
 * Freelance: repair and support of computers in a small computer repair workshop.
 * Employee: Cashier in a local perfumery.
 Cash balance management.
 * Computer classes in elementary school